Ultimate Guide on Baby Food Purees

 High chair?
 Check.
 Bib?
 Check.
 Fully charged cell phone?
 Check.

-With this holy trinity of baby-feeding accoutrement, you’re ready for that first feed.
+With this holy trinity of baby-feeding accouterment, you’re ready for that first feed.

-The faces, oh, the faces your baby is about to make.
-Out of all the firsts, feeding was the most fun — and the messiest.
-So grab a few wipes, double-check that your phone has enough storage for dozens of photos and videos, and let’s get started.
+The faces, oh, the faces your baby is about to make!
+Out of all the firsts, feeding is the most fun — and the messiest.
+So grab a few wipes, double-check that your phone has enough storage for dozens of photos and videos, and let’s get started!

-Before you begin, make sure your baby has a little bit of breast milk or formula in her belly: about half of what you’d normally give in a regular feeding.
+Before you begin, make sure your baby has a little bit of breast milk or formula in their belly, about half of what you’d normally give in a regular feeding.

 Not too full.
 Not too hungry.
 Just right.

 This is not going to be a clean and simple process.
-Your baby may eat food one day, refuse it the next, and paint her face with it the next.
+Your baby may eat food one day, refuse it the next, and paint their face with it the next.
 It’s all okay.
-Playing with her food is a good thing; it is simply a way for her to explore, learn, smell, and taste the world around her.
+Playing with food is a good thing; it is simply a way for babies to explore, learn, smell, and taste the world around them.
 So have those wipes close by, and remember:

-Start slowly.
-Two teaspoons, once a day, is enough food for babies the first couple of meals.
-Their bodies need time to adjust and digest this new food.
+- Start Slowly – Two teaspoons once a day is enough food for babies for the first couple of meals.
+Their bodies need time to adjust and digest new food.
 If they are still acting hungry, give them some more breast milk or formula.

-Let the baby decide.
-Your little one should determine the pace of how fast or slow she wants to eat.
+- Let the Baby Decide – Your little one should determine how fast or slow they want to eat.

-Have fun.
-Smile at your baby throughout the experience, and try to relax.
-The more fun you have, the greater the likelihood your baby will enjoy it too (even if she barely eats or doesn’t eat at all).
+- Have Fun – Smile at your baby throughout the experience, and try to relax.
+The more fun you have, the greater the likelihood your baby will enjoy it, too (even if they barely eat or don’t eat at all).

-After a couple of days, you can build up the quantity of food you offer one tablespoon at a time.
+- Build Up – After a couple of days, build up the quantity of food you offer one tablespoon at a time.

-When you’re ready to start the feeding, select a puree you’ve already made, place just one or two teaspoons of it into its own bowl, and slightly warm this small amount.
-You can choose whether to gently spoon it into your baby’s mouth or hand the spoon over to her to attempt self-feeding.
-If your baby tries to grab the spoon from you and get it into her mouth by herself, whoa — you’ve got a success on your hands.
-If the experience is a bit milder, and she lets you spoon some puree into her mouth, enjoy it.
+Are you ready to start the feeding?
+Select a puree you’ve already made.
+Place just one or two teaspoons of it into its own bowl and slightly warm this small amount.
+You can choose whether to gently spoon it into your baby’s mouth or hand the spoon over to them to attempt self-feeding.
+If your baby tries to grab the spoon from you and gets it into their mouth by themselves, whoa — you’ve got success on your hands.
+If the experience is a bit milder, and they let you spoon some puree into their mouth, enjoy it.
 This is a winning experience, too.